Arthurfauq/it-services-portal/README.md

 The database works with localhost:3306, and the authentication works with a form-based authentication, the users and roles being defined in the database.

 ### Server configuration
-The project runs with Apache Tomcat 8 and was created with Eclipse Neon.
+The project runs with Apache Tomcat 8 and was created with Eclipse.

+Please check [this link](https://tomcat.apache.org/download-80.cgi) to download and install Apache Tomcat 8 on your computer.

 Open Eclipse and create a new Apache Tomcat 8 server.
 To specify which authentication realm the server must use, open the **server.xml** file inside the Tomcat server and include the following (please read below where to paste this) :